Planning & Budgeting

 At the beginning of the economic downturn in late 2008, a higher than expected number of Americans turned to higher education, leading to a 7.1 percent increase in college enrollment for 2009.
 This phenomenon is typical of recessions as many need to refresh their qualifications and/or increase their skill sets when faced with a volatile job market.
 A new NCES report finds that while enrollment increased again in 2010, it went up by at a more modest rate, 2.8 percent.
 Some other interesting findings from the latest NCES data include:

-To take a look at the report and data, click here.
+The report and data are available in the IES brief.
 Find additional analysis in this Inside Higher Ed article.